Converting a PDF to QR code does not require you to be a developer or any complex tools. A PDF can be turned into a QR code in 3 easy steps

 The straightforward approach to delivering online documents is to include a short URL on the sales receipt, product packaging or on posters.
 However, the challenge with this approach is, it works only if users remember to visit the URL.
 It also involves manual typing of URLs which is fine when the URL in picture is short.
 But it gets complicated and risky for longer URLs.

 PDFs are compact and easy to exchange.
-This is why PDF QR codes are easiest and most seamless way to learn about products or services in detail.
+This is why PDF QR codes are the easiest and most seamless way to learn about products or services in detail.

 Since the material is being sent to the smartphone, the users save these documents for future reference and usage.

 Hit the right audience and generate high quality leads at events you attend.
-Give them quick access to eBooks, interview documentations, or property listings in your locality, and all it would require of them is to point their smartphone cameras to the QR code and scan!
+Give them quick access to eBooks, interview documentation, or property listings in your locality, and all it would require of them is to point their smartphone cameras to the QR code and scan!

 From in-store posters to pamphlets to product packaging and more, PDF QR codes can be used extensively to boost engagement and store interactivity.
 Stick QR codes on product aisles, packaging and posters.
 Allow users to scan and access user manuals, product comparison sheets, tips, inspirations, best practices, related products or product reviews before they move onto other errands of the day.